Sri Lanka's newly elected president sworn into office

 After Wednesday's vote, Wickremesinghe called for politicians to work together and pleaded for the country to move on.
 But protesters flocked to the presidential office instead, chanting, “Ranil, go home!”

+Parliament's selection goes against the “will of the people," said Jeewantha Peiris, a protest leader and Catholic priest, adding that demonstrations against Wickremesinghe would continue.

+“We are the people who sent Gotabaya home, and it's not a difficult task for us to send you (Wickremesinghe) home,” said Tampitiye Sugathananda, a Buddhist monk and protest leader who was outside the presidential office.

-Wickremesinghe took his oath of office Thursday morning before Chief Justice Jayantha Jayasuriya at a ceremony held in Parliament in the capital, Colombo.
+Wickremesinghe took his oath as the country's 8th executive president Thursday morning before Chief Justice Jayantha Jayasuriya at a ceremony held in Parliament in the capital, Colombo.
 He now can choose a new prime minister.

 Wickremesinghe said Monday the negotiations with the IMF were near a conclusion and talks on help from other countries had also progressed.
 He also said the government has taken steps to resolve shortages of fuel and cooking gas.